openhab/openhab-docs/configuration/index.md

 openHAB is the center of your home automation.
 Properties and capabilities of all your devices are available through openHAB to the user interface.

-openHAB is a system installed and driven by you, **running independently** from any online services or proprietary technologies.
+openHAB is a system installed and driven by you, **running independently** of any online services or proprietary technologies.
 You as the end-user have the **full control** over every aspect of your smart home, and it'll keep working even when your Internet link goes down.

 Every device connected to openHAB is functionally and logically different.